 Despite its long history, Rodinal still remains a very popular film developer thanks to its advantages:

 1. High edge sharpness and low veil.
 Film negatives developed in Rodinal look much sharper than those developed in Kodak D-76.
 It is especially visible when zooming scanned images to 100%;

 2. Contrast control with different dilutions of the concentrate;

 4. The cheapest cost of development per film compared to other developers.

 It is believed that the processing with the Rodinal developer results in grainier film negatives.
 However, it is a subjective feeling.
 In fact, the grain is the same but Rodinal makes it more clearly visible because of its high edge sharpness.
 At the same time, the film grain it reveals has its signature and recognizable structure with a rather beautiful pattern.

-Since Agfa doesn’t produce Rodinal there are several different versions which are currently available on the market.
+Since Agfa doesn’t produce Rodinal there are several different versions that are currently available on the market.
 However, for legal reasons, some of these film developers cannot use the name “Rodinal”.
 Currently, it can be purchased under various names but their formulas may differ.
 Only Adox has the right to manufacture it under its historical name “Rodinal” and its developer not only fully conforms to the latest Agfa Rodinal formula from 2004 but is manufactured by the same factory as genuine Agfa Rodinal.
 Earlier it was released under the name Adox Adonal.

 Rodinal vs R09

 Other manufacturers often use the name “R09” and its variations.
 These developers are usually based on the old pre-WWII formula — Rodinal formula number 9.
 Thus, strictly speaking, R09 is not identical to the Agfa/Adox Rodinal.